 CRESCENT ROLL DOUGH MAKES IT EASY!

-INGREDIENTS NEEDED: (FULL RECIPE AT THE BOTTOM OF THE POST
+INGREDIENTS NEEDED: (FULL RECIPE IN THE RECIPE CARD AT THE BOTTOM OF THE POST)

 HOW TO MAKE BURGER KING COPYCAT CINNA-MINIS: